bbbbbr/megaduck-info/README.md

 #### Serial Link Port
 - The link port has a different conenctor style (bare header) than the Game Boy, but the pin order and signals appear to be the same.
 With the use of a connector style adapter a Mega Duck and a Game Boy can exchange data over their link ports.
 - The serial link registers appear to have the same address, control flags and behavior as a classic Game Boy

 #### Cartridge Pinout
+- TODO

+# System ROMs
+- Handheld Model: No System/Boot ROM
+- CEFA Toys Super Quique Laptop Model: [Partial disassembly of the System ROM](https://github.com/bbbbbr/megaduck-quique-disasm/)
+- Hartung Super Junior Computer: ...

 # Porting from Game Boy to Mega Duck
-Programming for the Mega Duck is mostly identical (cpu & integrated peripherals) to the Original Game Boy though it has a couple changes listed below.
+Developing for the Mega Duck is mostly identical (cpu & integrated peripherals) to the Original Game Boy though it has a couple changes listed below.

 Register and flag names will mostly follow those in the Game Boy dev `hardware.inc`, but may have some GBDK-isms.

-Most of this research was done by others, I've only added a small amount.
+Most of this research was done by others, I've added a small amount.

 ### Summary of Hardware changes versus the Game Boy:

 Physical / Hardware:
   - Different cartridge pinout / connector
-  - Different serial link port connector
+  - Different serial link port connector shape

 Programming:
   - No Boot ROM